 Matthew Horton is a senior counsel and intellectual property lawyer with Foley & Lardner LLP.
-He is a member of the firm’s Electronics Practice.
 Matthew’s practice focuses on patent law and intellectual property protections, particularly in cybersecurity platforms and processes, artificial intelligence and machine learning, mobile devices and applications, cloud computing systems, and computer hardware.

 Matthew has extensive information technology and cybersecurity experience, serving as a systems engineer and cybersecurity engineer at Lockheed Martin and Electronic Warfare Associates.
 He played key roles on various cybersecurity and network engineering teams overseeing Federal network infrastructures.
 As a member of both cybersecurity and network engineering teams servicing agencies such as the Department of Homeland Security, the Department of Defense and the State Department, he contributed to anti-malware and anti-intrusion efforts, conducted anti-intrusion and network vulnerability assessments, and consulted on improving the cybersecurity postures for networks he supported.

 Matthew regularly counsels clients on developing strategic intellectual property portfolios, helping them to identify and develop business-oriented and industry-oriented portfolio strategies.
 Matthew has successfully drafted and prosecuted a variety of high-technology patents, including patent applications directed to cybersecurity technologies, artificial intelligence and machine learning, high-performance computing, high-availability infrastructures, cloud computing, mobile and web applications, mobile devices, business processes and database management, computer hardware, machine learning and semiconductors.

 - Counseled biometrics “unicorn” with growing a patent portfolio protecting the company’s pioneering artificial intelligence and machine-learning technologies and products.